Kullback-Leibler-Quadratic Optimal Control: Applications to Demand Dispatch

-The reference signal can be calculated using a separate optimization problem, as in \cite{cammatkiebusmey18}.
-Within this context, there are still many design choices to be made, taking into account diversity of the population in terms of load-type and usage.
-For example, consider these three distinct control architectures: \begin{romannum} \item \textit{Smart BA}: The BA uses the reference signal $r$ and its estimate of $\nu_0^0$ to compute $\beta^*$ and broadcast it to the loads.
+The choice of information architecture is an interesting topic for future research.
+Here are three possibilities: \begin{romannum} \item \textit{Smart BA}: The BA uses the reference signal $\{r_k\}$ and its estimate of $\nu_0^0$ to compute $\lambda^\star$ and broadcast it to the loads.

-\item \textit{Smart Load}: The BA broadcasts $r$ to the loads.
-Each load computes $\beta^*$ based on its internal model and $\nu_0^0 = \delta_{x_0}$, with $x_0 \in \state$ its current state.
+\item \textit{Smart Load}: The BA broadcasts $\{r_k\}$ to the loads.
+Each load computes $\lambda^\star$ based on its internal model and $\nu_0^0 = \delta_{x_0}$, with $x_0 \in \state$ its current state.

-\item \textit{Genius Load}: The BA broadcasts $r$ to the loads.
-Each load computes $\beta^*$ based on its internal model and its estimate of $\nu_0^0$. \end{romannum}
+\item \textit{Genius Load}: The BA broadcasts $\{r_k\}$ to the loads.
+Each load computes $\lambda^\star$ based on its internal model and its estimate of $\nu_0^0$. \end{romannum}

 Each approach has its strengths and weaknesses.
 Approaches (i) and (iii) require knowledge of the initial marginal pmf of the population, $\nu^0_0$.
-If a perfect estimate is assumed, then the total cost in cases (i) and (iii) is equal to $J^*(\nu_0^0)$.
+If a perfect estimate is assumed, then the total cost in cases (i) and (iii) is equal to $J^\star(\nu_0^0)$.
 But, how can a load estimate the marginal pmf of the population?
-Recall the coupling shown in \Cref{f:hist-evo}; the histograms are nearly identical after about three hours, regardless of the initial condition.
-If enough time has passed since the latest MPC iteration, the local histogram can be normalized and used to approximate the marginal pmf of the population.
+Recall the coupling shown in \Cref{f:hist-evo}: the histograms are nearly identical after about three hours, regardless of the initial condition.
+If enough time has passed since the latest MPC iteration, the pmfs $\{\nu_k \}$ computed locally can be used to approximate the marginal pmf of the population (perhaps smoothed using the techniques of \cite{YueChenThesis16,chebusmey17a}).